microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ![RDP Dialog window](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image34.png)

 - Jump on to both VMs in the Scale Set, Open the PowerShell ISE, Copy the script in the window and run it.
-You may need to run it more then once to really add the pressure.
+You may need to run it more than once to really add the pressure.
 This script will pin each core on the VM no matter how many you have.

 ![PowerShell script in Windows PowerShell ISE](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image35.png)